- Learn from dedicated tutors with extensive criminological and legal knowledge and experience of national and

 Modules include: Legal Systems, Ethics and Skills, where you will introduced to the structure and functions of the English legal system; Criminal Law, where you will focus on key principles in crimes such as murder, manslaughter, non-fatal and theft-related offences; and Introduction to Criminal Justice, where you will analyse contemporary trends and policies in the criminal justice system.

 Our dedicated Careers Adviser has established links with graduate recruiters and can help you to obtain a graduate role.
 You will be supported to map out your aptitudes and create a career plan.
 We also provide personalised sessions in CV and application writing, presentations, mock-interviews and commercial-awareness training, as well as opportunities to develop your networking skills.

 In your first year, you will gain an understanding of the key functions of the English legal system, explore the moral dimension of the practice of law, grasp criminal law and human rights, and learn how to present reasoned and logical arguments.
 You will also study Law in Practice 1: Legal Communication, an interactive module designed to build your skills and confidence in legal communication, to understand how to apply law in practice and the wider society.

 In your second year, core modules build on themes from the first year, exploring the ways that theories of crime can aid our understanding of the operations of criminal justice, as well as a range of contemporary issues in crime, justice and punishment.
 You will also develop your legal knowledge and understanding.
-Recent examples of modules include Land Law, European Union Law, Business Enterprises and also Contract Law, which underpins all commercial relationships.
+Recent examples of modules include Law of Property, European Union Law, Criminological Imagination and Contemporary Issues in Criminology.

 In your final year you will choose from a diverse range of module options in Law and Criminology as well as having the opportunity to carry out an independent research dissertation in an area that interests you.
 You can also gain work experience and apply for a placement on our pro bono scheme with the Citizens' Advice Bureau.